 So you have been injured and decided to make a claim for personal injuries.
-It is important to realise that at some point you will be required to undertake what is known as an IME or ‘Independent Medical Examination’ by the Insurers of the responsible party.
+It is important to realise that at some point you will be required to undertake what is known as an IME or ‘Independent Medical Examination’ by the insurers of the responsible party (usually Workcover Queensland if you had a workplace accident, or a CTP insurer if you had a car accident).

 5 Tips for victims attending an Independent Medical Examination (IME)